tberris/EmRadDose/README.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>More information about EmRadDose can be found at: <a rel="noreferrer noopener" aria-label="Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) (opens in a new tab)" href="https://tberris.com/emergency-radiation-dose-assessment-app" target="_blank">https://tberris.com/emergency-radiation-dose-assessment-app</a></p>
+<p>More information about EmRadDose can be found at: <a rel="noreferrer noopener" aria-label="webpage (opens in a new tab)" href="https://tberris.com/emergency-radiation-dose-assessment-app" target="_blank">https://tberris.com/emergency-radiation-dose-assessment-app</a></p>
 <!-- /wp:paragraph -->